LW313/323 A Critical Introduction to Law; and

 Only available to Law students.

-OverviewA central question of this module is whether, and to what extent, there is anything distinctive about legal reasoning compared to reasoning in general.
+OverviewA central question of this module is whether, and to what extent, there is anything distinctive about legal reasoning compared to other forms of reasoning.
 That question is posed from the perspective of a legal practitioner, in particular, an advocate.
 The aim of the module is to equip students as potential advocates, but also in general with a range of tools and skills of argument that are easily transferrable across legal and non-legal contexts.
+In short, to teach transferrable critical thinking skills within a legal context.

 This module appears in: